spitbol/spitbol-docs/minimal.md

-*working storage section
+* working storage section

-The working storage section consists entirely of DAC dic,DRC DBC dtc instructions to define a fixed length work area.
+The working storage section consists entirely of DAC DIC, DRC,DBC, DTC instructions to define a fixed length work area.
 The work locations in this area can be directly referenced in program instructions.
 The area is initialized in accordance with the values assembled in the instructions.

-*program section
+* program section

 The program section contains program instructions and associated operations (such as PRC ENP ENT).